garrystebbins/Swag-project/site/index.md

 We’d love to send you some stickers to celebrate your work.
 Fill out the form below and we’ll get them in the mail.

+(and we love seeing those stickers jazzing up laptops and notebooks.
+Do show us how great they look by tweeting a photo and mentioning us.)

 <form name="swag-for-docs" netlify-honeypot="full-name" action="/thanks" netlify>
   <p class="honey">